3mdeb/news-and-ideas/blog/content/post/2022-01-17-kgpe_D16_status.md

 (including KGPE-D16) in open source firmware in the Open Source Firmware, BMC and bootloader devroom.

-Also feel invited for the FOSDEM'22 after-party organized right after the devroom track where we will be discussing various aspects of related to firmware and bootloaders.
-3mdeb is also organizing a vPub on the 17th of February, don't miss this occasion to talk with us, share your ideas, thoughts and projects.
+Also feel invited for the [FOSDEM'22 after-party](https://3mdeb.com/events/#fosdem-22) organized right after the devroom track where we will be discussing various aspects of related to firmware and bootloaders.
+3mdeb is also organizing a [vPub 0x4](https://3mdeb.com/events/#vpub-0x4) on the 17th of February, don't miss this occasion to talk with us, share your ideas, thoughts and projects.

 If you are interested in similar content feel free to [sign up to our newsletter](https://newsletter.3mdeb.com/subscription/PW6XnCeK6)